 There will be opportunities for advanced training from experts in a subject of your choosing.
 You might focus on native plant or bird identification, learn how to restore prairies or monitor water quality, or you might choose to learn more about teaching conservation education to others.
 Master Naturalists are expected to complete 8 hours of advanced training annually.

 You will have the opportunity to contribute 40 hours of service in natural resource conservation in projects that meet local conservation needs and that you help design.
 Service possibilities include assisting with plant and animal surveys, natural community restoration and demonstration, native plant gardens, participating in a speakers bureau, giving school programs, assisting with outdoor skills training, and more.

 Once you have received your training and completed your service, and completed an approved capstone project, you’ll become a certified Master Naturalist™.
 Each year following, you will complete eight hours of additional advanced training and contribute 40 hours of service to maintain your certification.

-WATCH HERE FOR INFORMATION ABOUT THE NEXT NEW CLASS COMING IN 2018
+INFORMATION ABOUT THE NEXT TRAINING CLASS COMING IN 2018

 The Chert Glades Master Naturalist Chapter will hold two Master Naturalist training orientations – 6-8 p.m. on Monday (Dec.
 4) and 6:30-8:30 p.m. on Jan.
 4. Both orientations will be at the Wildcat Glades Conservation Center, located at 201 W. Riviera Drive in Joplin.
 To register for either of these events, call 417-629-3423.